The 2012 Child Maintenance Scheme - who is the parent with day-to-day care of the children?

 Can children apply for maintenance for themselves?

-In England, Wales and Northern Ireland, children can’t apply for maintenance in their own right under the 2012 Child Maintenance Scheme.
+In England and Wales children can’t apply for maintenance in their own right under the 2012 Child Maintenance Scheme.

 - Check if you qualify for the 2012 Child Maintenance Scheme